 100 kilometers south of Barcelona, we enter in the territory of the Costa Daurada (Golden Coast).
 This area is one of the biggest touristic spots in Catalonia, with miles of golden beaches and summer resorts near Salou, La Pineda and Cambrils.

 West of Barcelona we find Sant Sadurní d’Anoia, an important cava production area, as well as Vilafranca del Penedès, where the Penedès wines are produced.
-A guided tour and tasting to the conveniently located Freixenet cava cellars is recommended to learn about the most famous wine from Catalonia.
+A guided tour of the cellars and tasting is recommended to learn about the most famous wine from Catalonia.

 Another must is Montserrat, a lovely monastery embedded in the most stunning and beautiful mountain range, home to the Virgin of Montserrat, Catalonia’s patron saint.